fedepaol/fedepaol.github.io/source/_posts/2018-10-27-fast-messaging-with-nats-and-go.markdown

 - It guarantees ordering of messages.

 - It's an **at most once delivery** system, which means that if the client is not connected while the message is being published, it won't receive that message.
-Ever.
+Ever. **The message is not kept on the server**, if a client looses it for some reason and wants it, some kind of recovery mechanism must be implemented (more on this later).

 It's kind of like the tree falling in the forest while nobody is hearing.

 ## Availability

 The *at most once delivery guarantee* allows Nats to be **fast and reliable**.
 (Almost) no state is kept on the server.
-What's more, if the nats server detects that a client is not able to keep up with the messages it should consume, **it disconnects it**.
+**A slow client** is a client that is not able to consume the messages the server is sending to it for more than 1 second (the timeout is configurable).

-**The nats server behaves in a very selfish manner**, and by doing that it achieves high levels of stability and availability, not having to do the extra work of accomodate any slow client.
+**The nats server behaves in a very selfish manner cutting the connection of the slow clients**, and not having to do the extra work of trying to help slow clients it achieves high levels of consistency and availability,

+## That's it for now

+I'll publish the second part soon, where I'll continue continue analyzing Nats following the outline of the talk.